-Although Nevada statutorily prohibits the prosecution of minors for prostitution and prostitution-related offenses, state law does not require law enforcement to refer impacted children to a direct services organization or child-serving agency in lieu of arrest and allows a child to be placed under court supervision pursuant to a supervision and consent decree.
+Nevada law fails to fully prohibit the criminalization of minors for prostitution offenses.
+While protections exist, they are undermined by conflicting provisions that allow minors who have engaged in commercial sex to be subjected to punitive processes.
 Under Nev.
 Rev. Stat.
-Ann. § 62C.015(1)-(4) (Treatment of child who engages in prostitution or solicitation for prostitution or who engages in certain unlawful acts in connection with commercial sexual exploitation; report of commercial sexual exploitation to agency which provides child welfare services),
+Ann. § 62C.015(1)-(3) (Treatment of child who engages in prostitution or solicitation for prostitution or who engages in certain unlawful acts in connection with commercial sexual exploitation; report of commercial sexual exploitation to agency which provides child welfare services),

-- 1. A child must not be adjudicated as delinquent or in need of supervision for engaging in prostitution or solicitation for prostitution pursuant to NRS 201.353 [Unlawful for prostitute to engage in prostitution or solicitation for prostitution except in licensed house of prostitution: Penalty; provision of certain information; dismissal] or 201.354 [Engaging in prostitution or solicitation for prostitution: Provision of certain information; criminal penalties; civil penalty; discharge and dismissal] or paragraph (b) of subsection 1 of NRS 207.030 [Prohibited acts; penalty]. - 2.
-A child must not be placed in a state or local facility for the detention of children if: - (a) The child is alleged to have violated: - (1) The provisions of NRS 197.190 [Obstructing public officer], 207.200 [Unlawful trespass upon land; warning against trespassing] or 463.350 [Gaming or employment in gaming prohibited for person under 21; exception]; or - (2) A county or municipal ordinance imposing a curfew on a child or prohibiting jaywalking or loitering for the purpose of solicitation for prostitution; and - (b) There is reasonable cause to believe that the child is a commercially sexually exploited child.
+1. A child must not be adjudicated as delinquent or in need of supervision for engaging in prostitution or solicitation for prostitution pursuant to NRS 201.353 [Unlawful for prostitute to engage in prostitution or solicitation for prostitution except in licensed house of prostitution: Penalty; provision of certain information; dismissal] or 201.354 [Engaging in prostitution or solicitation for prostitution: Provision of certain information; criminal penalties; civil penalty; discharge and dismissal] or paragraph (b) of subsection 1 of NRS 207.030 [Prohibited acts; penalty].

+2. A child must not be placed in a state or local facility for the detention of children if:

+(a) The child is alleged to have violated:

+(1) The provisions of NRS 197.190 [Obstructing public officer], 207.200 [Unlawful trespass upon land; warning against trespassing] or 463.350 [Gaming or employment in gaming prohibited for person under 21; exception]; or